Domestic Violence is a crime, if you need help or you see or hear somebody who needs help, please do something and not nothing by calling;

 In addition to her extensive advocacy work, Ashlee completed her Masters of Education from the University of Technology, Sydney, and served as a Director of Community Education - Casual Lecturer for the undergraduate degree: Bachelor of Arts in Adult Education and Community Management.

-Ashlee is currently working with Rape & Domestic Violence Services Australia on the project she co-created “Hey Sis, We’ve got your back”, an Aboriginal Women’s Sexual Assault Network that aims to provide resources and develop the skills of Aboriginal women who are working to reduce and prevent sexual assault in their communities.
-‘Hey Sis’ will enable peer-to-peer support, professional development and state-wide networking.
-Supporting the supporters.
+Ashlee is the co-creator of the Aboriginal Women's Sexual Assault network in conjuction with Rape & Domestic Violence Services Australia “Hey Sis, We’ve got your back”, an Aboriginal Women’s Sexual Assault Network that aims to provide resources and develop the skills of Aboriginal women who are working to reduce and prevent sexual assault in their communities.

-Ashlee lives in Sydney Australia, she has two children and two grand-daughters.
+Ashlee lives in Sydney Australia, she has two children and three grandchildren.